-All of these point to workers who as individuals have a strong entrepreneurial spirit.
+All of these point to people who have a strong entrepreneurial spirit.
 Any worker who has been a freelancer or has worked short, project-based contracts may have the most important skills to be a successful remote worker.

 Asking questions about such experience is critical in an interview, particularly for good candidates with no remote work experience.
-In many cases, a short test conducted either during the interview or immediately afterwards can help to determine how much your candidate is motivated by challenges and is thus a suitable self-starter who can meet a deadline.
+In many cases, a short test conducted either during the interview or immediately afterwards can help determine how your candidate is motivated by challenges and is thus a suitable self-starter who can meet deadlines.

 That doesn’t mean they are interested in remote work once they find out what it really is.

 In all cases, particularly with candidates who have limited remote work experience, it is vital to understand why remote work is appealing to them.
-If their main motivation is a work and family balance, this has to be well understood up front.
+If their main motivation is a work and family balance, this has to be communicated up front.

-There are some specific communications skills which are necessary for remote workers to be successful.
-These must be checked with every candidate as part of an interview.
-They are best illustrated by the specific ways which they can be tested in an interview.
+There are some specific communications skills remote workers require to be successful.
+These must be checked during every candidate's interview.
+They are best illustrated in the specific ways when tested in an interview.

 For example, it is important to conduct an interview with video chat.
 A video call will demonstrate important characteristics of your candidate, including:

-- Possession of the equipment necessary to work remotely, and
+- Possession of the equipment necessary to work remotely

-Another important thing to require during an interview is a text-based chat, ideally during the video call.
+Another important part is to incorporate a text-based chat, ideally during the video call.
 The ability to communicate in real-time with text is critical for any member of a global workforce.
-Candidates who are not familiar with such systems or do not have the skills will struggle when it comes time to communicate with other team members across a large distance.
+Candidates who are not familiar with such systems or lack the skills will struggle when they have to communicate with other team members.

-Before you even get to the interview, however, you have to find suitable candidates for your team.
-This is placed at the end because it is important to understand the key issues before you go forward and search the globe for your team.
+Before you even get to the interview, you have to find suitable candidates for your team.
+This is our last point because it is important to understand the key issues before you go forward and search the globe for your team.

-Once you understand your requirements and the specific needs of a global workforce, it becomes important to know where to look.
+So once you understand your requirements and the specific needs of a global workforce, where do you look?

 There are dedicated websites for remote work, and the candidates you will find there are already self-selected for the structure of your company.
-That can be very helpful in many ways, even though it does potentially limit the size of your talent pool.
+Although helpful, it does potentially limit the size of your talent pool.

-For many reasons, a Professional Employment Organization (PEO) can be very helpful.
-It is critical, however, that they have experience recruiting team members for a global workforce.
+For many reasons, a Professional Employment Organization (PEO) can be the way to go.
+It is critical that they have experience recruiting team members for a global workforce.
 This is often not a problem outside the United States, especially in India, but it needs to be both asked and checked generally in the developed world.
 Not every headhunter knows how to recruit remote workers.

-Lastly, never forget that recruiting the global workforce you can depend on takes time.
+Lastly, never forget that dependable recruiting in the global workforce will take time.
 Given that remote work is not for everyone, you have to be selective and careful.
 You want a team that can perform the moment they are in place, especially if you are a new start-up.

-The more you are organized and have these key issues in mind at every step of the process, the faster and better your experience will be.
+The more organized you are and hold these key issues in mind, the faster and better your experience will be.